victornemeth/ProteinTinder/README.md

 - 🧬 Interactive 3D protein viewer
 - 📱 Touch and mouse swipe support
+- 🧮 Overview page to see proteins grouped by annotation.
 - 🔐 User authentication (login/signup)
 - 💾 Annotations can be exported as csv.